Ten top tips for making the most of the summer before university

 Learn how to cook a selection of nutritious and delicious dishes over the summer and ask the best cook you know to teach you.
 Also, do a spot of cleaning and get well acquainted with the washing machine and iron.
 We’re sure that your family won’t have any complaints!

 2. Set a student budget

-Once you start university, it’s good to know that our friendly and helpful Student Advisors will be on hand to help you budget and assist with any financial problems or queries you may have.
+Once you start university, it’s good to know that our friendly and helpful Student Advisors in MySurrey Hive (our one-stop shop for student support) will be on hand to help you budget and assist with any financial problems or queries you may have.

 3. Get a head-start on your reading

 Don’t let your passion for your subject dim over the long summer.
 Most degree programmes will provide you with a reading list - especially text-based subjects like English, Politics or Law - and summer is the perfect time to start exploring all that awaits you.